Skip to Main Content

 What does a 1st Assistant Director do?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, calling shots, and ensuring the director can focus on creative decisions.
-In Colombia, the 1st AD also coordinates with Proimágenes for incentive compliance and manages permits through local film commissions.
+Here is the breakdown.
+The 1st AD runs the set — managing the shooting schedule, setting up all departments, calling shots, and making sure the director can focus on creative decisions.
+In Colombia, the 1st AD also sets up with Proimágenes for incentive compliance and manages permits through local film commissions.

 What's the difference between 1st and 2nd AD?